Last Updated on December 16, 2021

 Salad bars and buffets at restaurants carry the same risks as any pre-prepared salad, but with the added hazard that they’re vulnerable to cross-contamination with other salads, meats, or foods that should be kept separately.

-Subsequently, it’s better to enjoy salads and veggies at home that you’ve prepared yourself, rather than eat them in restaurants.
+Subsequently, it’s better to enjoy raw salads and veggies at home that you’ve prepared yourself, rather than eat them in restaurants (though if they’re cooked, that’s fine).
 Salad bars and buffets, in particular, should be avoided by pregnant women.

 Which Restaurants Should I Avoid when Pregnant?